Weighted Ensemble Models Are Strong Continual Learners

-\maketitlesupplementary In this supplementary material, we provide more details about the experimental results mentioned in the main paper, as well as additional empirical evaluations and discussions.
-The supplementary material is organized as follows: In Section~\ref{detailedalgo}, we provide the detailed algorithm for \method.
-Section~\ref{detailsbaselines} provides additional details on weight-averaging methods.
-In Section~\ref{backbonesextra}, we report extra experiments about \method with different PTM backbones.
-Finally, in Section~\ref{datasets}, we detail the baselines, and datasets used in our experiments.
+In this supplementary material, we provide more details about the experimental results mentioned in the main paper, as well as additional empirical evaluations and discussions.
+The supplementary material is organized as follows: In Section~\ref{more_details_coma}, we provide the detailed derivation for Eq.~\eqref{eq:update}, and the detailed algorithm of CoMA.
+Section~\ref{detailsbaselines}, we present a comparison to EWC, and main weight-averaging baselines.
+Section~\ref{more_exps}, we report extra experiments about \method, the impact of the hyperparameter $\lambda$ to influence stability-plasticity trade-off, and we detail the baselines, and datasets used in our experiments.